 If you’re unfamiliar with the name or the story, it’s an adaptation of Oscar Wilde’s play.
 The 1999 film stars Jeremy Northam, Cate Blanchett, Minnie Driver and Rupert Everett.
 (Also, Everett will, by the way, will join the third season of The Musketeers next year.)
 Made during Miramax’s “frenzy” of costume dramas (Jane Eyre, Emma, Mansfield Park, etc.), this is actually, to this day, one of my personal favorites.

 I had the chance to review An Ideal Husband for Silver Petticoat.
 Of course, the opportunity to promote this “classic” a bit was smashing.
 More recently, my mom and I decided to re-watch this for the first time in at least five years.
 The discovery I made is it’s just as much of a sassy delight the fifth time I’ve seen it as it was that very first viewing…

-Whether you’re considering watching it for the first time or this reminds you to re-discover it, you’re invited to find out what you might enjoy about An Ideal Husband.
+Whether you’re considering watching it for the first time or this reminds you to re-discover it, I invite to find out why you might enjoy An Ideal Husband.
 (Review snippet + link is below.)‘An Ideal Husband’ (1999) #FWarchives Click To Tweet